Universal Church, Universalism

 During the following several centuries, up until the founding of the Federation, when space travel was still hazardous because of roaming populations of nanogoo, Universalism often took on the role of preserving culture and knowledge in much the same way as the Catholic Church had in Medieval Iron Age Earth.
 A number of separate factions developed on isolated habitats.
 Schisms arose as different theologies developed in semi-isolation around charismatic personalities.
 Although all considered the Inner Bull sacred, the Bull's sheer universality allowed tremendous scope for divergence of theology.
 Important sects at this time included the Unitarian Church, the New Jesuits, The Creed of Yahweh (Reformed), the John-Paulists, the Cyborg Communion of Truth, the Neochimps for God, the Cult of the One God, the Worship of the Inner Presence, and the Cosmic Siblinghood of God.

-The First Federation Era During the later 8th, the 9th, and the early 10th centuries AT, wide roaming blue goo and macro nanophage units steadily gained the edge of the nanoswarms, and the scattered elements of humanity were able to unite.
+The First Federation Era During the later 8th, the 9th, and the early 10th centuries AT, the last remnants of the Technocalypse plagues and rogue Protowars were mopped up, and the scattered elements of humanity were able to unite.
 The decades leading up to the founding of the First Federation saw a number of Universalist sects competing, each claiming to be the true Church.
 Much to the horror of Primus Beautific II, the Grand Temple found itself in a minority.
 The most serious schism the faith suffered was in 2840 when the Cyborg Primus Jacob of Talbot habitat, Vesta, founded the True Church of Inner Yahweh (Augmented).
 The True Church incorporated a number of transhumanist axioms that were incomprehensible to those who did not have the suitable implants, and many of the traditional Universalists were disgusted with this exclusivity that to them went against everything that the Church stood for.

 With the great cultural flowering of the early First Federation age, the various church factions found themselves assailed by the new Federation religions of Omegism, Cosmism, Penglaist Taoism, Umma Sufism, Undyoism, Etodism, and Genetekkerese, Genen Taoism and Tantrism (including the various exciting new technologies of yogic ecstasy like Qi Orgone Somatism, Biotantrism, and Metatantric Enhancement).
 No one wanted to have anything to do with the tired old religions of humanity's past.
 Under threat like never before, the church factions responded not through attempts at unity but more bitter attacks against each other.